medz/prisma-dart/README.md

 We welcome contributions!
 Please read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Prisma.

-Thank you to all the people who already contributed to Odroe!
+Thank you to all the people who already contributed to Prisma Dart!

 [![Contributors](https://contrib.rocks/image?repo=medz/prisma-dart)](https://github.com/odroe/prisma-dart/graphs/contributors)